 Mine is still alive after 8 years, and it’s as old as one of my kids.

 Even with our move in January to the new farmhouse, we’ve kept ours alive!
 Honestly, once you get an established starter, it is pretty resilient.

 We’ve talked a lot recently about sourdough, and that’s because it is such a staple in our house.

 We make sourdough everything.
 From pancakes, to bread, to flat bread, you name a bread product, and we probably make a sourdough version.
 It is just a healthier way to eat grains that our whole family really enjoys.

-I love starting these sourdough biscuits in the morning the day before I want to bake them; that way, the next morning, they are ready to go.
+I love starting this sourdough biscuit recipe in the morning – the day before I want to bake them; that way, the next morning, they are ready to go.